 Merced Bicycle Accident Lawyer

-As the city and county seat of Merced County in the San Joaquin Valley, Merced is a unique city filled with friendly and warm people, eager to make any visitor feel welcome.
-With a variety of attractions, restaurants, historic sites, and just an hour and a half drive to Yosemite National Park, residents and visitors alike can find plenty of things to do and see.
+As the city and county seat of Merced County in the San Joaquin Valley, Merced is a unique city filled with friendly and warm people eager to make visitors feel welcome.
+With various attractions, restaurants, and historic sites and just an hour and a half drive to Yosemite National Park, residents and visitors can find plenty of things to do and see.

 - Nearly 900 bicyclists were killed in motor vehicle accidents in 2016.

 - Bicyclists accounted for more than 2 percent of all traffic-related deaths in 2016.

 - Bicyclist fatalities happened most often between 6 p.m. and 9 p.m.

 - About 84 percent of bicyclists killed were males.

 - The most substantial number of males injured were between 55 and 59 years old.